 Turners Falls Cogeneration.
 The second PGC coal-fired cogeneration facility, Turners Falls, is in cold shut-down as a result of a PPA Termination Agreement entered into in 1996 at the request of the power purchaser, Unitil Power Company.
 Turners Falls is a 20.1 MW coal-fired facility that had been placed into service in 1989.
+Under the terms of the PPA Termination Agreement, Unitil will make monthly payments to Turners Falls until 2009, and the project must be ready to resume operations on six months notice.
+PGC owns an 8.9% limited partnership interest in Turners Falls.

-Under the terms of the partnership interest in each project, and a 16% and a 17.54% limited partnership interest in them, respectively.
+Wind Power Partners.
+The wind projects consist of one 50 MW project (500 wind turbines) and one 30 MW project (300 wind turbines), both located in California.
+PGC has a one percent general partnership interest in each project, and a 16% and a 17.54% limited partnership interest in them, respectively.
 Power is sold from both projects to Pacific Gas & Electric under 30-year S04 PPAs, but the fixed price periods have already ended for the first project and will do so for the final increment in 1998.
 After the expiration of that period, power is sold at a variable, short-run avoided cost rate with a reduced capacity payment.
-PGC also owns half of the senior debt on the 50 MW project and all of the senior debt on the 30 MW project.
+PGC also owns half of the \$7.6 million senior debt on the 50 MW project and all of the \$4.4 million senior debt on the 30 MW project.